 Break Contact.
 The squad may find itself being engaged by enemy forces by either direct or indirect fire.
 In either instance, the squad must conduct an immediate action drill to break contact.
 The two methods to break contact are the clock system and fire and maneuver.

-The clock system is usually used when the squad is being engaged by enemy indirect fires and the source or direction of fire cannot be identified (see fig. 5-16).
+The clock system is usually used when the squad is being engaged by enemy indirect fires and the source or direction of fire cannot be identified (see figure 5-16).
 The method is executed as follows:

-- The squad leader shouts or gives the hand-and-arm signal indicating a direction and a distance (e.g., "TEN O'CLOCK-TWO HUNDRED"). - Marines move in a TEN O'CLOCK direction for 200 meters. - Patrol members keep the same relative positions as they move. - Subordinate leaders must ensure that the members of their elements and teams move as directed. - Movement continues until contact is broken.
+- The squad leader shouts or gives the hand-and-arm signal indicating a direction and a distance (e.g., Ten o'clock; two hundred). - Marines move in a ten o'clock direction for 200 meters. - Patrol members keep the same relative positions as they move. - Subordinate leaders must ensure the members of their elements and teams move as directed. - Movement continues until contact is broken.